2020PB/police-brutality/reports/Washington.md

 ### Violent arrests made at protests near CHOP | July 2nd

-Footage beginning at 14:00 shows police begin to advance on protesters without warning.
+Footage beginning at 14:00 shows police begin to advance on protesters at Broadway and Pine without warning.
 They use their shields and batons to strike and shove protesters.
 When protesters become agitated, police tackle protesters and discharge pepper spray.
 Footage shows police kneeling on one protester, applying pressure to his neck (allegedly with their forearm) to force him to release his bike.

 tags: arrest, baton, beat, knee, less-lethal, pepper-spray, protester, shield, shove, spray, strike, tackle

 id: wa-seattle-24

-geolocation:
+geolocation: 47.615225,-122.3207773

 **Links**